 Courses have set enrollment dates, and although you have some flexibility to watch lectures on-demand, there are deadlines for coursework and a finishing date.

 Some Coursera courses are free, but you will need to pay for a completion certificate.
-These can get pricey (thousands of dollars), but they serve as true alternatives to traditional degrees from brick-and-mortar universities.
+These can get pricey (thousands of dollars), but they’re great alternatives to traditional degrees from brick-and-mortar universities.

 Domestika vs Skillshare

-Skillshare is probably the closest thing Domestika has to a true competitor for creative courses.
-It’s also focused on creative topics and endeavors, with the major differences being in their business models and course creation.
+Skillshare is the closest thing Domestika has to a true competitor for creative courses.
+The main differences between the two platforms are their business models and course creation processes, despite their shared focus on creative topics and endeavors.

 Originals are produced by Skillshare or its partners and are generally high-quality courses.
-Teacher-uploaded courses vary wildly in quality and structure between teachers, so there’s no standard experience.
+Teacher-uploaded courses vary wildly in quality and structure between teachers, so there isn’t necessarily a standard experience.

-However, certain courses can be watched free of charge (ad-supported) with a free Skillshare account.
-Bumping up to a Premium account removes ads and unlocks all content, but costs $157 ($13 a month).
-Currently, there is only an annual membership plan available.
+However, some courses can be watched free of charge (ad-supported) with a free Skillshare account.
+Bumping up to a Premium account removes ads and unlocks all content but costs $165 ($13.75 a month).

-Right now you can get a full month of Skillshare Premium for free with this promotional link, which is more than twice the standard trial period.
-This is a fantastic way to try out the service before spending a dime of your hard-earned money.
+You can currently enjoy a whole month of Skillshare Premium for free by using this promotional link.
+This is more than twice the standard trial period and a fantastic opportunity to test the service before spending a dime of your hard-earned money.

 Domestika vs Udemy